Originally known as the Criminal Records Bureau (CRB) checks, Disclosure and Barring Service checks aren’t always the easiest topic to understand.

 The results of standard and enhanced DBS checks are returned directly to the candidate themselves, they do not go to the employer, so candidates always have a degree of control over the process.

 There are some roles in which DBS checks are required by law.
 But these apply to specific roles and specific sectors.
-These are covered in more detail below.

 Managers who aren’t sure whether they need to request a DBS check or not can use the handy tools available on the Disclosure and Baring Service’s website to check.